osmlab/labuildings/IMPORTING.md

  * Review both data layer for possible conflicts.
  * Examine tags in both data sets to see if there are any conflicts.
  * If there are any problems you don't know how to deal with, do not proceed.
-Instead flag the `.osm` file for a more advanced user to look at.
+Instead, flag the `.osm` file for a more advanced user to look at.
  (Use github [issues](http://github.com/osmlab/labuildings/issues) to flag concerns, and/or create [OSM notes](http://wiki.openstreetmap.org/wiki/Notes)).
 Then unlock your task on the tasking manager and pick a new area to work on.